Tilouthu

 Tilothu, also spelled Tilauthu or Tilothu, is a village and corresponding community development block in Rohtas district, Bihar, India.
 It is located 15 km from Dehri-on-Sone on the west bank of the Son River.
 As of 2011, the population of Tilouthu was 16,402, in 2,745 families, while the corresponding block population was 109,249.

 The census town of Saraiya is located within Tilouthu block, immediately south of the village of Tilouthu.
-Kaimur pahari stands erect in the west of the city whereas the river Sone blesses the farmers with its water in the east.
+Kaimur pahari stands erect in the west of the city whereas the River Sone flows in the east.

 Tilothu cattle fair is considered to be the largest cattle fair in the state.
-This town is well connected by road to an important junction Dehri-on-Sone.
-This city is very popular among nearby villages as a place of worship of Lord Shiva.

-It may be developed as a tourist place.
-A waterfall is located at the far end of this small city.
-It has religious importance i.e. one of Maa Shakti's forms in form of a cave is located alongside the waterfall.
-The waterfall is a hot spot of picnic for people from the near villages.
-The negligence attitude and the fear of naxalites hinders the required exposure to this place.

 History

-This city got its name from Lord Tileshwarnath, a form of Lord Shiva.
-It was ruled over by Raja Shahmal before independence whose fort still refresh the reminiscences of its owner.
+This city was named after Lord Tileshwarnath, a form of Lord Shiva.
+It was ruled over by Surwar rajputs (Guar clan) before independence.

-There are many historical places which are of interest to tourists.
+After this, Tilothu was ruled by the Kayastha king due to British reference.

 The Radhe Krishna temple is more than 350 years old.
 It is situated on the holy bank of the river Sone.
-This temple was created by Raja Shahmal and it seem to be to most prestigious places in that time.